davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-the-nine-facets-of-an-awesome-command-line-app.markdown

 Again, ARGF handles this transparently, but the point is, we want the standard input and a provided list of files to be treated the same by our program, and this is how I did it.

+Since our app is similar in concept to grep, I thought it would be nice if users familiar with grep could be instantly familiar with `hl`.

 ## Delight Casual Users

 This is a "level up" from "being easy to use".
 The idea behind the term "delight" is to provide a level of polish and attention to detail that your users will appreciate if they're observant, but hopefully not even notice, because your app "just works".

-`hl` is similar in concept to `grep`.
-Knowing this, I chose my command-line options carefully.
+Since `hl`, like `grep`, is used for filtering and examining text files,  I chose my command-line options to match `grep`'s where i could.
 Initially, I had the short-form of `--inverse` as `-i`.
 When I later added the ability to do a case-insensitive match, I realized that `-i` is the option to `grep` for "case-insensitive".
 I quickly changed `--inverse` to have `-n` as its short-form, and made `-i` and `--ignore-case` the options for case-insensitivity.
 These are the same values that `grep` uses, so a user who might subconciously type `hl -i` expecting a case-insensitive match will get it.

 Further, I allowed the user to specify the search term either as a command-line argument, or as the argument to `-p` or `--regexp`, which are the option names `grep` uses.
 It's a basic principle of design that things that are the same should be _exactly_ the same, so I used `grep` as my guide when `hl` implemented similar features.

+Of course, power users love to customize things.

 ## Make Configuration Easy